RayesDiyab/DailyTrack/README.md

 # DailyTrack

-A Tracker, that tracks your usage based on time spent in a program, clicked on the window, etc...
+A Linux Tracker, that tracks your usage based on time spent in a program, clicked on the window, etc...